FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 In this last section you'll see how Actions work by applying them and watching the emails and webhooks get triggered.

 ### Start PiedPiper
-Start the PiedPiper Node.js app by typing in a terminal.
+Run the PiedPiper Node.js app by typing in a terminal.

 ```bash
 npm run start